 We will write more about planning in the future, so stay tuned.

-Coding has a lot to do with brain work.
-It prefers the lazy approach to stay away from any trouble and effort, and do not abuse the energy levels in case of serious danger.
+Coding has a lot to do with the brain work.
+And brain prefers the lazy approach to stay away from any trouble and effort, and do not abuse the energy levels in case of serious danger.